 It took four years, but the second version of our Bolivian Birds CD-ROM is out, to general acclaim! (see the reviews) It contains 2530 sound recordings (over 19 hours, thanks to MP3 compression) of 941 bird species, all occurring in Bolivia, with accompanying texts and identifications of all background species.
 And the CD-ROM now has photographs: 1390 of 756 species (639 occurring in Bolivia and an additional 117 species from northern Peru and Ecuador).

-Bolivia and the Blue Throated Macaw
+Blue Throated Macaw Conservation

 In nineteen ninety nine and we decided to go to Bolivia on our annual parrot spotting trip.
 Sparsely populated and landlocked Bolivia includes territory from the Andes to the Amazon basin, from glaciers to jungle and from desert to swamp.
 Twenty five percent of all species of birdlife lives here…